CasaJasmina/rms-cli/README.md

 -d <deviceid> to set the audio device
 -sr <samplerate> to set the sample rate
 -b <buffersize> to set the buffer size
--l just list the devices and then exit
+-l just lists the devices and then exit

-just run it without argument for default values ( `rms-cli -d 1, -sr 44100, -b 1024 ` )
+just run it without argument for default values ( `rms-cli -d 0, -sr 44100, -b 1024 ` )